Updated: Apr 17

 A large part of what I desire in life is having playmates.
 People I can create with, have great conversations with, have fun with.
 It’s also one of the things that I kept at bay for a long time and never fully admitted to myself.
 Cos lets face it.
 People are mean.
-They were mean when I was 10 years old, cos I was the new kid, they were mean when I was 12 cos my hair was cut like a boy, they were mean when I was 15 cos they were jealous, at 20 cos I was different.
+They were mean when I was 10 cos I was the new kid, they were mean when I was 12 cos my hair was cut like a boy, they were mean when I was 15 cos I liked a boy, at 20 cos I thought differently.
 The times and the reasons are frankly endless.
 But in my head people became a source of rejection.
 So, my response to that was to reject them before they could reject me.
 Which meant I could never have as many playmates as I’d like and never have the joy of great conversations with whoever I’d like.

 What if what goes on for someone else has nothing to do with us?
-What if their actions are a reflection of who they are and who they would like to be every moment?
-I’m not saying that we have to be a doormat or judge them for what they’re choosing.
+What if their actions are a reflection of who they are, their judgements, their prejudices and who they would like to be every moment?
+I’m not saying that we have to be a doormat nor judge them for what they’re choosing.
 I’m simply saying we have the power to choose for ourselves, and that choice doesn’t have to be for or against anyone.
 What would it be like to finally stop the self invalidation and have greater kindness towards us and the people around us?